LeoAJ/leoaj.github.com/about.md

 These are the tasks that I have been working on:

-* Building UI component with popular open source projects such as AngularJs, Backbone, Underscore, jQuery, Grunt, Express, and Bootstrap 3 etc. And native JavaScript, HTML5 and CSS3 (Sass/Stylus) too.
+* Building UI components with popular open source projects such as AngularJS, Backbone, Underscore, jQuery, Grunt, Express, and Bootstrap 3 etc. And native JavaScript, HTML5 and CSS3 (Sass/Stylus) too.
 * Implement RESTful APIs with node.js (Express).
 * Handling data request and response sending between client and server.
 * Writing unit testing cases for all UI and node modules (BDD).